 1. Japanese Gardens and Arboretum

 Photo: Aleksandra Monk

 The Arboretum is the star of Seattle during the fall months.
 With miles of trails to hike with pops of color everywhere and open spaces for making piles of leaves, the Arboretum is always a safe bet for soaking in some fall beauty and burning off some kid energy.
 The Japanese Garden inside the Arboretum is simply a gorgeous place during the fall.
-There is a fee to enter ($8 for adults who don’t live in the City of Seattle, $6 for adult Seattle residents, $4 for youth and free for kids 5 and younger) and food is available for purchase for feeding the koi.1075 Lake Washington Blvd E
+There is a fee to enter ($6 for adult Seattle residents, $4 for youth and free for kids 5 and younger) and food is available for purchase for feeding the koi.1075 Lake Washington Blvd E

 2. Kubota Garden

 Kubota Garden is a hidden gem of Seattle.
 The legacy of Fujitaro Kubota, this formerly private garden is now open to the public.
 With many maples, it’s a great spot for fall color and photos.9817 55th Ave S

 Sporting 534 acres of space, Discovery Park had a little of everything.
 The meadow lands and forest groves are the best areas to spot fall color and find a great photo spot.3801 Discovery Park Blvd

 4. Saint Edward State Park

 With great open spaces and miles of trails, Saint Edward State Park has always been a family favorite (bring your Discover Pass, or, if you don’t have one, buy one in the parking lot).
 Some of the best color at Saint Edward happens along the entrance drive before you get to the parking lot.
 Color along some of the trails can be spotty, but you only need one great tree for a memorable photo.
 The massive play structures are sure to delight the kids as well.14445 Juanita Drive NE, Kenmore